rowanmac/rowanmac.github.io/pages/lists/digHumList.md

 ---
 author: Rowan MacConville
-title: Digital Humanities List
+title: Joyful Internet List
 layout: page
 categories:
 date:
-permalink: /digHumList
 ---
-*A unordered dump of different digital humanities projects that I find fun, interesting or useful (all of the above really) not necessarily related to Irish history.
-I try to update it whenever I find something new.*
+*A unordered dump of different websites and online project that I find fun, interesting or useful (or all of the above).
+Skews toward history research but has a bit of everything.*

 ---
 - [The Teletext Museum](https://teletext.mb21.co.uk/) Website archiving the history of teletext with examples from all over the world.